Your canopy looks after you every jump, are you looking after it?…

 When packing, choose a nice clean area.
 If there is not a clear, clean packing area available, packing on the grass will be a better alternative than packing in a dirty area.

 Following this advice will help keep your canopy nice and clean and free from any damage.
-Your canopy will be in better condition for longer, and will continue to look after you through the happy summer season.
+Your canopy will be in better condition for longer, and will continue to look after you through the whole season.
 It will also pay off later on when you come to sell your canopy.